Bluebottel/Scheduler/README.md

 scheduling.
 The emphasis is on speed by making the most common tasks really easy and keeping the flexibility in check.

+There is currently only a Swedish translation available.

 Live demo [here](https://bluebottel.github.io/Scheduler).

 ### Setup